Freelance Ceiling at $100K per Year: Why You Can't Break Through

 Step 3: Identify ONE Recurring Revenue Opportunity (10 minutes)

-Review your client list.
-What do they need monthly that you’re currently doing reactively?
+Ask: What do they need monthly that you’re currently doing reactively?

-For writers: monthly content, newsletter writing, blog posts, social copy.
+For writers: monthly content, newsletter writing, blog posts, social copy

 Pick ONE service that multiple clients need monthly.
 This becomes your recurring revenue play.

-Declan identified website maintenance.
-Every client needed it.
-Most were currently paying him $200-300/month on an ad-hoc hourly basis, which meant they’d delay fixes to save money.
+Most were currently paying him $200–300/month on an ad-hoc hourly basis, which meant they’d delay fixes to save money.

 He designed a $500/month maintenance package: weekly backups, security monitoring, plugin updates, 2 hours of content/design changes, and priority support.